larshp/abapOpenChecks/README.md

 ```

 ### CHECK_02 - EXIT outside of LOOP
-It is recommended only EXIT inside LOOPs, use RETURN to return to calling program.
+It is recommended only EXIT inside LOOPs, use RETURN instead